 - Do what you can to preserve the relationship.
 Who knows—you may work with this party again.

 How Good is Good Enough?

-In many cases you may eventually be offered an acceptable deal.
-It might be something that you could merely live with.
-Or it could be more than you first hoped for.
-If so, you might be tempted to snap it up.
-But you could be leaving some value on the table.
-Here the choice isn’t about taking the deal or walking away.
-Rather it’s between taking the deal or pressing for something even better.
-Now there’s another branch on the decision tree.
+Some negotiations that take time eventually produce acceptable deals.
+The outcome might be something that you could merely live with.
+Other times, it could be more than you initially hoped for. the latter case, you might be tempted to snap up the offer, but you could be leaving some value on the table.
+The choice here isn’t about accepting the offer or walking away.
+Rather it’s between taking it or pressing for something even better.
+That adds another branch to your decision tree.